Glasgow Green: 19th century

-In the 19th century, two projects were proposed that would have intruded upon the Green.
-The steamship owner Henry Bell wanted a canal built from the Broomielaw to Glasgow Green with a quay terminal at the Green.
+In the 19th century, two projects were proposed that would have intruded upon the green.
+The steamship owner Henry Bell wanted a canal built from the Broomielaw to Glasgow Green with a quay terminal at the green.
 This proposal was unpopular and was never implemented.
-Then, in 1821 and 1822, exploratory boring underneath the Green uncovered large coal deposits, after which the city's Superintendent of Work recommended a mining operation to extract to coal.
-At the time, the Glasgow town council voted against the plan.
+Then, in 1821 and 1822, exploratory boring underneath the green uncovered large coal deposits, after which the city's Superintendent of Work recommended a mining operation to extract to coal.
+At the time, the Glasgow Town Council voted against the plan.
 It was re-introduced in 1858, and this time the town council approved it, because they were looking for ways to offset the cost of purchasing land to create parks in other areas of the town.
 But their decision was met with such large-scale public opposition that the plan was dropped.
 The proposal was reintroduced twice more, in 1869 and 1888, but was rejected both times.

 When the Napoleonic Wars ended in 1815, there was an economic depression, and many people were unemployed.
-In response, the Glasgow town council hired 324 jobless workers to remodel Glasgow Green.
+In response, Glasgow Town Council hired 324 jobless workers to remodel Glasgow Green.
 In 1817 and 1826, efforts were made to improve the layout of the park.
 Culverts were built over the Calmachie and Molendinar Burns and the park was levelled out and drained.

-Meanwhile, the Green became the locus of much political activity.
-The Radical movement for parliamentary reform was growing, and in 1816, about 40,000 people attended a meeting on the Green to support demands for a more representative government and an end to the Corn Laws that kept food prices high.
+Meanwhile, the green became the locus of much political activity.
+The Radical movement for parliamentary reform was growing, and in 1816, about 40,000 people attended a meeting on the green to support demands for a more representative government and an end to the Corn Laws that kept food prices high.

-Then, in the spring of 1820, the Green became one of the meeting places for conspirators in what was known as the "Radical War".
-Strikers carried out military drills on the Green before their brief rebellion was crushed.
+Then, in the spring of 1820, the green became one of the meeting places for conspirators in what was known as the "Radical War".
+Strikers carried out military drills on the green before their brief rebellion was crushed.
 Later, James Wilson was convicted of treason for allegedly being a leader of the insurrection.
-He was hanged and beheaded on the Green in front of a crowd of about 20,000 people.
+He was hanged and beheaded on the green in front of a crowd of about 20,000 people.

-When Parliament passed the Reform Act of 1832, increasing the electorate from 4,329 (in 1820) to 65,000 (in 1832), over 70,000 people gathered on the Green for a demonstration, and a band from the Bridgeton area of Glasgow les a procession lead around the Green.
+When Parliament passed the Reform Act 1832, increasing the electorate from 4,329 (in 1820) to 65,000 (in 1832), over 70,000 people gathered on the green for a demonstration, and a band from the Bridgeton area of Glasgow les a procession lead around the green.